bobleesj/cif-bond-analyzer/README.md

 python main.py
 ```

 The above method had no issue so far.
-But If you are interested in using `Conda` with a fresh new environment
+But If you are interested in using `Conda` with a new environment run the following:

 ```bash
 git clone https://github.com/bobleesj/cif-bond-analyzer.git